vibhanshu72/risa3d-mcp-server/README.md

 - The server does not run RISA design checks.
 - The server reads and modifies `.r3d` files only.
 - Write operations should always be verified inside RISA-3D before engineering use.
+- Load combinations are currently read but not modified.
 ---

 ## Contributing